Dr Isabelle Micklewright, Senior Clinical Psychologist, Thrive Psychology Bucks

-I am an experienced Clinical Psychologist based in Chalfont St Giles, Buckinghamshire and I offer evidence-based psychological assessment and therapy over video or in the outdoors.
+I am an experienced Clinical Psychologist, with over 10 years' experience in the NHS, based in Chalfont St Giles, Buckinghamshire and I offer evidence-based psychological assessment and therapy over video or in the outdoors.
 I create a space where people feel comfortable and safe and their experiences and feelings are acknowledged and validated.
 With this foundation I am passionate about supporting people to thrive and achieve goals in line with what matters most to them.

 What psychological approaches do I use?